Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Discussion

 We now provide a general outline of the MZ framework and the data-driven method following the work of \cite{lin-siam-2023}.
 The goal of the Mori--Zwanzig procedure is to construct evolutionary equations for a reduced set of observables $\bm{g} \in \mathbb{R}^M$, $M\ll N$, which can be any $L^2-$integrable function of the state, also referred to as the resolved variables, where the full state $\bm p \in \mathbb{R}^N$ is intractable to resolve.
 The Mori--Zwanzig formalism then proceeds with a specified projection operator $\mathcal{P}$, which maps a function of the full-space configuration, $\bm{g}:\mathbb{R}^N \rightarrow \mathbb{R}^M$, to a function of only the resolved observables $\mathcal{P} \bm{g}:\mathbb{R}^M \rightarrow \mathbb{R}^M$.
 An operator algebraic derivation results in the generalized Langevin equation (GLE)~\cite{zwanzig1973nonlinear}:

-which governs the time evolution of the resolved observables $\bm g(t)$.
-The GLE is a closed and exact integro-differential equation for the resolved variables, although it is now non-local in time and contains an external orthogonal dynamics term $\bm F$ (often referred to as noise term) that depends on time and the initial full state.
+which governs the time evolution of the resolved observables $\bm g(t)$ through the Markovian term $\bm{M}$ and memory term $\bm{K}$.
+The GLE is a closed and exact integro-differential equation for the resolved variables, although it is now non-local in time and contains an orthogonal dynamics term $\bm F$ (often referred to as noise term) that depends on time and the initial full state.

-The GLE can then be written in discrete-time~\cite{lin2021datadriven_full, lin-siam-2023, li2017computing, lin_wiener_21}, which prescribes the exact and closed set of non-Markovian evolutionary equations for the observables given any initial condition of states as:
+The GLE can then be written in discrete-time~\cite{lin_wiener_21, darve_09, GILANI2021, She_2023}, which prescribes the exact and closed set of non-Markovian evolutionary equations for the observables given any initial condition of states as: